Remy122/musebot---ai/README.md

 Currently, I am integrating Muse Bot into the UI, so it is still a work in progress.
 Future improvements will include fine-tuning AI responses, expanding the chatbot’s knowledge base, and adding functionality to save chat history between the user and the AI.

+To run this locally, the user will have to create an .env file and add their open ai key as well as their astra database information